-Redress connects and champions eco-conscious designers and companies through event planning and marketing.
+Redress connects and champions eco-conscious designers and companies through event planning, marketing, and an active membership network.

 Throughout both her undergraduate and graduate studies, Aframian worked with digital textile printing, knit design, and seamless knitting, involving projects with the Carolina Ballet, TC2, Spoonflower, Klaud and Raleigh Denim.
 Over the past two years, Aframian has been living her vision and executing her mission—to re-energize and rebuild an eco-forward fashion & textiles industry in the southeast United States.